 - 1 handful cilantro, chopped

-- Add the ground beef and brown, breaking it apart as is cooks, drain any grease and set the beef aside.
+- Cook the ground beef in a large pan over medium heat, breaking it apart as is cooks, drain any grease and set the beef aside.

 - Add the oil in the pan, add the onion and saute until tender, about 5-7 minutes.